-Andy Lang (The Potter of Leith) produces high-fired stoneware and is currently based within The Bridge Collective at St. Margaret’s House, London Road, Edinburgh.
+Andy Lang produces quality, high-fired stoneware and is based in Leith, Edinburgh.

-The majority of his glazes are based on wood ash or bone ash.
-Wood ash is harvested from the burning of scrap hardwood and garden waste here in Leith and also from the oil-drum braziers at The Pitt.
-Bone ash is sourced commercially!
-Commissions are welcome.
+The majority of his glazes are based on wood ash, harvested from the burning of recycled scrap wood donated by local makers and also the Edinburgh Tool Library.
+Further supply comes from the oil drum braziers at The Pitt Street Market, Leith.

 Ash glazes have a unique quality and are based on ancient, traditional recipes.